orcwg/orcwg/events/cra-mondays/README.md

 ➕ [Add to calendar](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=NGo1YWhzZ3YydG1rb2dmZzVrcGcxZnEzdGpfMjAyNjAzMzBUMTUwMDAwWiBjXzdkYjhlM2YxM2M0ZmFjOTg0MTAzOTE4YTk3YzcwNGJiMWQ2MTlkYTBmZGI2NmQzM2YxNzQ3ODQ5YjYwMjBhZWFAZw&tmsrc=c_7db8e3f13c4fac984103918a97c704bb1d619da0fdb66d33f1747849b6020aea%40group.calendar.google.com) or [View on our Community Calendar](https://orcwg.org/resources/calendar/)

 <a name="episode-18"></a>
-### April 13: Using the CRA to Understand Systems in Practice
+### May 11: Using the CRA to Understand Systems in Practice

 The Cyber Resilience Act (CRA) requires organisations to generate a significant amount of information about the systems they build and maintain.
 However, that work can be approached in a way that not only supports compliance, but also benefits the teams working with those systems.